-Big picture - Why invest in Union Jack Oil PLC
+Big Picture – A Deep Dive Examination of Union Jack Oil PLC

 Union Jack Oil PLC Snapshot

 Simultaneous with this process, the Company’s management expect to continue to use their expertise to acquire further licence interests over areas where there is a short lead time between the acquisition of the interest and either exploration drilling or initial production from any oil or gas fields that may be discovered.

 The Company currently has interests in six licences in the East Midlands Basin and one licence in the Weald Basin.

 Union Jack remains in negotiation with several established companies to acquire licence interests in suitable projects.

 PEDL253 – Biscathorpe